Women love warriors

 That’s the whole story.
 You may think me a buffoon.
 You may condemn me for trying to use violence.
 But at my most basic, I'd do the same for you if you were threatened.
-I acknowledge and embrace that side of me, because when i use it correctly, it makes me a better man.
-And make no mistake, in the end I reacted to vile, toxic men, created by a feminist ideology gone too far, that unnaturally pushed them away from their true, positive masculinity.
+I acknowledge and embrace that side of me, because when I use it correctly, it makes me a better man.
+And make no mistake, in the end I reacted to vile, toxic men, created by a feminist ideology gone too far, that unnaturally pushed them away from their true, positive sense of masculinity.

 And who, when mommy wasn’t looking, fucking threatened to beat up my girlfriend.

 (God, I miss you girls!
 Never change!)